mweagle/Sparta/content/docs/custom_resources/index.md

 ```

+Since our custom resource function doesn't require any additional AWS resources, we provide an empty [IAMRoleDefinition](https://godoc.org/github.com/mweagle/Sparta#IAMRoleDefinition).

 These two steps are sufficient to include your custom resource function in the CloudFormation stack lifecycle.

 It's possible to share state from the custom resource to a standard Sparta lambda function by annotating your Sparta lambda function's metadata and then discovering it at execution time.

 ### Optional - Template Decorator

-The first step is to include a [TemplateDecorator](https://godoc.org/github.com/mweagle/Sparta#TemplateDecorator) that annotates your Sparta lambda functions CloudFormation resource metadata.
+To link these resources together, the first step is to include a [TemplateDecorator](https://godoc.org/github.com/mweagle/Sparta#TemplateDecorator) that annotates your Sparta lambda function's CloudFormation resource metadata.
 This function specifies which user defined output keys (`CustomResourceResult` in this example) you wish to make available during your lambda function's execution.

 ```
 lambdaFn.Decorator = func(lambdaResourceName string,